opendocsg/slw-judgments-backfill/2017_SGCA_34/report.md

 Our decision

 50     We will first address the wife’s attempt to adduce evidence in the form of E1, E2, and E (referred to above at [46]).
 We note at the outset that the wife did not seek the leave of the court to adduce further evidence as is required under O 57 r 13(2) of the Rules of Court (Cap 322, R 5, 2014 Rev Ed).
-We have explained in _Toh Eng Lan v Foong Fook Yue and another appeal_ [1998] 3 SLR(R) 833 (“ _Toh Eng Lan_ ”) at [33]–[35] that it is plainly wrong to seek to adduce further evidence without first asking for the leave of the court to do so.
+We have explained in _Toh Eng Lan v Foong Fook Yue and another appeal_ <span class="citation">[1998] 3 SLR(R) 833</span> (“ _Toh Eng Lan_ ”) at [33]–[35] that it is plainly wrong to seek to adduce further evidence without first asking for the leave of the court to do so.

 51     In this case, even if the wife had adopted the proper procedure for adducing further evidence, we would have been disinclined to allow its admission.